esnitkin914/Comparative_Genomics/day1_morning/README.md

 ```

 We will be using PCMP_H326_\* sample as an input for these exercise.
-(Details about this particular colistin resistant Penn Sample...)
+(Show them Details about this particular colistin resistant Penn Sample...)

 Change directory to day1_after and list all the files to search variant_call.sh script.